Adeodato Barreto

-Júlio Francisco António Adeodato Barreto (3 December 1905 – 6 August 1937) was a Portuguese poet and writer.
+Júlio Francisco António Adeodato Barreto (3 December 1905 – 6 August 1937) was a Luso-Goan poet and writer.
 His works include important archetypes and paradigms from Hindu culture.
 In his poems there are notions of eternal return and transmigration, which are considered anchors of Indian philosophy.

 Early life

 His father, Vicente Mariano Barreto, was a man of considerable erudition and a pedagogical sense that bore fruit in his child.
 Having completed his secondary education in Pangim, Adeodato Barreto left for Portugal at the age of seventeen and enrolled at Coimbra in the law school in 1923 and, the following year, in the Faculty of Arts, for a course in history and philosophy.
 In Coimbra he was elected chairman of the Centro Republicano-Académico in October 1929.
 He graduated in law in 1928 and in historical and philosophical sciences in 1929, respectively, from the Faculty of Law and the Faculty of Arts, University of Coimbra.